 This is the first blog post from our new blog team member Lizz

 Whether you’re a Halloween fanatic or someone who would like to pass October right on by and get to the turkey and lights of the holiday season, Halloween is inevitable.
 If you are the type of person that could do without the scary haunted houses, costumes and decorations there are still some aspects of Halloween that no one can easily deny are more than exciting!
 Candy, and loads of it, hysterically clever costumes, parties with friends and family, carving pumpkins, and if you are lucky enough to have a mom like I do, plenty of homemade caramel candies.
 But that’s the catch about Halloween, it can be very expensive.
-I have found that planning Halloween out in advance is way easier on your bank account than waiting until October 30th to figure out your costume and scramble to buy candy and decorations.
+I have found that planning Halloween out in advance is way easier on your checking account than waiting until October 30th to figure out your costume and scramble to buy candy and decorations.

 Costumes can be very pricy, whether you are buying them for your children or yourself.
 A trick (pun intended!), I learned about buying costumes is looking at what you own first and going from there.
 This year I was watching one of my favorite television shows and noticed that one of the characters on the show had a blue skirt on, black and white tennis shoes, and glasses just like mine.
 I looked at the rest of her costume and realized all I would have to buy is a shirt, some tube socks, and a wig, and voila, I would be Tina Belcher.
 If you start looking in your closet for what you might already have, that will not only give you ideas for costumes, but help you save a few bucks instead of buying a brand new costume.